romses/Datenzwerg/docs/how_to_build.en.md

 | ----- | ---- | -------- | ---- |
 | 1     | Micro USB breakout board | Power connector | [Amazon](https://www.amazon.de/gp/product/B0BZDL6GKC/) |

+In that case you should also chose the gnome body bottom with the cable throughholes.

 ## Assembly

 ### Mainboard